Costa0910/URLShortening/README.md

 # Backend

 The backend of the URLify service, built with ASP.NET Core.
-It utilizes Entity Framework Core for database management and Identity for secure user authentication.
+It utilizes Entity Framework Core as ORM and Identity for secure user authentication.

+This backend was developed as part of a challenge detailed on the [URL Shortening Service Roadmap](https://roadmap.sh/projects/url-shortening-service).

 For full functionality, integrate this backend with the [Frontend Repository](https://github.com/Costa0910/url-shortening-frontend).